Tommyshub/restaurant/readme.md

 One problem I noticed is that the input field for the form for giving tips does not show until the button is pressed and it warns that the form needs to be filled out.
 I have no idea how to fix this and I cannot find any information about it online so that is something I intend to ask my mentor about before submitting this project.

+- Register and login forms

+I manually tested these forms and both of them works as expected and it is not possible to submit forms without the right information.

+- Register with social account

+It is possible to register on the website with a google social account and this also works as expected.

+- Forgot password

+I tried to reset my password and I got a link sent to my email adress where I could reset my password.

 ### Buttons and links

 I manually looked at every button and link on the page and I could not find any the did not work as expected.

+The keep shopping and secure checkout buttons in the shopping bag had the old teal color so I changed these to light green so they match the rest of the page.

 ### Developer console

 While looking in the console I visited every page in my app and I clicked all the buttons.

-First issue I noticed was a warning about missing favicon, I solved this by making a copy of my vegan logo and using that as a favicon and linking to it in the base template.
+One issue I noticed was a warning about missing favicon, I solved this by making a copy of my vegan logo and using that as a favicon and linking to it in the base template.

+It still warnes me about the favicon when I look at past orders and go back to the accounts page and I have no idea why or how to fix this.
+I assume this is a bug and I think it should be fine as it is.

+I found no other warnings.

+### Responsiveness

+- The navbar

+One problem with my navbar is that the popout menu is not perfectly aligned in height on some screen sizes.
+I solved this by setting media queries for the height and changing the viewport settings in my css.

+The navbar also starts to look a bit funky on sizes under 300pixels width but after doing some research I decided that it is not necessary to support screen sizes below 300 pixels in width so I left this as it is.